 Now bring your awareness to your stomach.
 Draw in a nice deep breath and then tighten these muscles.
 Imagine you are trying to touch your belly button to your spine.
 Now release your breath and let your muscles relax.
 Notice the sensation of relief that comes from letting go.

 Again, draw in a deep breath and then tighten your back muscles.
-Hold for a few seconds...and then let them relax and release.
+Hold for a few seconds, and then let them relax and release as you exhale.

-Now give your attention to your shoulder muscles and the muscles in your neck.
+Now focus your attention on your shoulder muscles, and the muscles in your neck.
 As you slowly draw in a nice deep breath, pull your shoulders up towards your ears and squeeze these muscles firmly.
 Now breathe out completely, and allow your contracted muscles to go loose and limp.

-Feel the heaviness in your body now.
+Feel the heaviness in your body.
 Enjoy the feeling.
 Feel yourself becoming heavier and heavier.
 Feel yourself becoming more and more deeply relaxed.

 You are calm, secure, at peace.

 Now it’s time to let go of all the tension in your arms and hands.
 Let’s start with your upper arms.